 The A-list ski areas are famous for a good reason: nowhere else can quite match the extent and convenience of their lift systems or the terrain they serve.

 But that doesn’t mean the skiing’s rubbish elsewhere.
 In Austria, for example, the SkiWelt offers 279km of seamless skiing, and some of the finest top-to-bottom ski runs we know.
-Plus, it’s only a short bus ride to Kirchberg and Kitzbuhel, where you’ll find another 168km of pistes.
-Yes, the altitude is low – so you need to ski it mid-winter rather than at the beginning or end of the season.
+Plus, it’s only a short bus ride to Kirchberg and Kitzbuhel, where you’ll find another 179km of pistes.
+Yes, the altitude is low – so you need to ski it in January or early February rather than at the beginning or end of the season.
 But by way of compensation prices are cheaper for everything: and you can lower them further by staying in the less-popular villages of Hopfgarten and Brixental rather than Soll and Westendorf.

 For more ideas, check out our guide to ski resorts that offer great value for money.